simpsonlab/simpsonlab.github.io/_posts/2015-05-01-understanding-poa.md

 sequence indices before hand so that, for any new position being calculated, the necessary previous scores would already be ready.

 The nodes in the graph, however, do not have such a useful intrinsic order.
+If the nodes are considered in the order they are added, for instance, then the newest nodes inserted with a new sequence &ndash;
-If the nodes are considered in the order they are added, for instance, then the newest nodes inserted with a new sequence - which may have successors that are order nodes earlier in the graph - will not have been already scored when their successor begins its calculation.
+which may have been inserted as predecessors of nodes that had been inserted earlier &ndash; will not have been already scored when their successor begins its calculation.

 The answer is to use a [Topological Sort](http://en.wikipedia.org/wiki/Topological_sorting) to generate an ordering of nodes in which every node is guaranteed to follow all of its predecessors.
 This is always possible for a directed graph as long as there are no cycles, and indeed there can be many such orderings.